mahmmooudian/Med-AGCNet/README.md

 pneumoniamnist.npz
 ```

-The implementation automatically converts grayscale medical images into three-channel images for compatibility with the network architecture.
+Grayscale medical images are automatically converted into three-channel RGB representations for compatibility with the network architecture.

 ---

 ### ImageFolder Dataset

-Custom medical imaging datasets can also be organized using the following structure:
+Custom datasets can also use the standard ImageFolder structure:

 ```text
 dataset/